 Vitamins

-Wheatgrass contains a wealth of vitamins and minerals from vitamin A through calcium.
-Perhaps the most important vitamins for your kitty are vitamins E and B. Vitamin E contains antioxidants that may prevent heart disease and cancer and increase her immune system.
-B vitamins, notably B3 and B12, can speed up her metabolism, maintain a healthy skin and coat, strengthen her immune system, prevent anemia, reduce the risk of pancreatic cancer and stimulate her nervous system.
+Wheatgrass is packed with nutritional value and contains a wealth of vitamins and minerals from vitamin A through calcium.
+It is a wonderful way to manage the wellness of of your cat’s health and digestive tract in addition to cat food.
+Perhaps the most important vitamins for your cat’s diet are vitamins E and B. Vitamin E contains antioxidants that may prevent heart disease and cancer and increase her immune system.
+B vitamins, notably B3 and B12, can speed up her metabolism and cause weight loss, maintain a healthy skin and coat, strengthen her immune system, prevent anemia, reduce the risk of pancreatic cancer and stimulate her nervous system.

 Chemical Free, Please

 The chemicals, pesticides and herbicides found on many outdoor grasses can be toxic to your cat.
-One of the safest ways to offer her wheatgrass is to grow it yourself.
-Instead of growing it outside, start a small tray of wheatgrass in a warm, indoor spot for your kitty and watch her chow down with delight.
+One of the safest ways to offer her wheatgrass is to grow fresh wheatgrass yourself as a houseplant.
+Instead of growing it outside, start a small tray of wheatgrass in a warm, indoor spot for your kitty and watch her nibble with delight.